written by: Sydney Amoakoh It’s happened to all of us. Those days where you can’t remember where…

 The noisy world we live in suddenly became a whole lot quieter when the Coronavirus pandemic hit.
-So much so, that science journalist Andreas von Bubnoff and designer and art director Veronica Semeco decided to capture the change of the world’s soundscapes through a new initiative – the Pandemic Silence Project.
+So much so, that science journalist Andreas von Bubnoff and designer and art director Veronica Semeco decided to capture the change in the world’s soundscapes through a new initiative – the Pandemic Silence Project.

-The project is a global call for and collection of sounds submitted by people from all around the world, attempting to showcase exactly what the pandemic sounds (and feels!) like where they are.
+The pandemic silence project is a global call for and collection of sounds submitted by people from all around the world, attempting to showcase exactly what the pandemic sounds (and feels!) like where they are.

 We spoke to Andreas to find out more and to get his insights on what a pandemic actually sounds like.

 It’s a long story… you could probably trace it right the way back to my childhood!
 In the short version though, it all started in autumn 2019, before the pandemic began.